barrymoo/teach-me-something/nix/README.md

 #### modify buildscript
 #### Modify source to not do shell inline

-### Try add a python dependency aswell such as requests or beautifullsoup
+### Try add a python dependency as well such as requests or beautifullsoup

 # Haskell